Automatic Assessment of Functional Movement Screening Exercises with Deep Learning Architectures: Discussion

 \subsection{Alternative CNN structures}

 We compared three different approaches to process the IMU data within the CNN component of the neural network.
-Compared to the "baseline" approach, the "channel-specific" and "IMU-specific" approaches performed significantly worse on training and validation datasets.
-In contrast, these two approaches were able to achieve better results on various HAR tasks compared to a "baseline" approach \cite{Muenzner.2017, Rueda.2018}.

-First, it is important to note again that the presented analysis was performed based on a subset of the available dataset in order to try multiple configurations.
-A significantly larger dataset may be needed so that the approaches used can learn features for IMU data that allow for performance gains.

-In addition, the alternative CNN structures were used for the first time in combination with an LSTM layer.
-Since both CNN approaches rely on temporal convolution, the combination with a layer for the analysis of temporal correlations may not be beneficial.
-In addition, a notable difference between the novel and baseline approaches is the use of filters that convolve only along the time axis.
-It should be checked whether rectangular filters, as they were used in the baseline approach, can improve the performance.
-These would convolve over multiple sensor axes in addition to time, perhaps providing an advantage.
+Overall, no obvious difference in the performance of the three approaches was found.
 The approaches tested were selected based on the results of Münzner and Rueda et al. \cite{Muenzner.2017, Rueda.2018}.
 However, it should be checked whether other approaches lead to an improvement of the performance on the present problem.
 For example, there is a sensor-specific approach, which is constructed in such a way that separate filters are learned for the accelerometer and gyrometer data.
 This setup could potentially lead to improved performance and should be investigated.